 Forward Winning Poster: After the winning poster is selected, it must be prepared and forwarded to the next level of judging.
 Clubs who have purchased more than one kit, will forward a winning poster for each kit purchased.

-To ensure the poster arrives at the next level of judging in good condition, roll the poster and send in a mailing tube.
+To ensure the poster arrives at the next level of judging in good condition, roll the poster and send in a NEW mailing tube.
 Do not fold the poster.
 Cost from anywhere in Australia $10.50

-Clubs are responsible for the cost of postage/shipping, neither District, Multiple District or International Headquarters will reimburse this cost.
+Clubs are responsible for the cost of postage/shipping, neither District, National Office or International Headquarters will reimburse this cost.

-Follow up with your District Governor to make sure that he/she received your Club’s poster.
+Follow up with your District Governor to make sure that he/she has received your Club’s poster.

 Any Club failing to submit its winning entry by the due date will be disqualified.

-November 15th 2018 – Postmark deadline for a Club to send one winning poster (per contest sponsored) to your District Governor.
+November 15th: Postmark deadline for a Club to send one winning poster (per contest sponsored) to their District Governor.

-December 1st 2018 – Postmark deadline for the District Governor to send District winning Poster to National Peace Poster Chair PDG Helen Campbell, PO Box 16 Essendon Vic 3040.
+December 1st : Postmark deadline for each District Governor to send District winning Poster to National Peace Poster Chairperson for the National Judging.

-The Peace Poster Contest Kit contains all the materials needed to sponsor the contest in a school or youth group, including Rules and Conditions, promotional material and recognition certificates for participants.
-One kit is needed for each contest sponsored.
-MD 201 Peace Poster Kits can be purchased from Club Supplies and are sold from February 1st to October 7th.
+Each Peace Poster Contest Kit contains all the materials needed to sponsor the contest in a school or youth group, including Rules and Conditions, promotional material and recognition certificates for participants.
+One Peace Poster Kit to be purchased for each contest sponsored.
+Peace Poster Kits can be purchased from Club Supplies and are sold from February 1st to October 7th.
 Orders received after October 7th will not be processed.
 Cost $25.00 per Kit + postage and are paid for when ordering.